 Fatherhood is like boot camp.
-You will be pushed to your limits, but you will come out the other side stronger and a better man and father for it.
+You will be pushed to your limits, but you will become stronger and a better man and father.

-Babies are hard work, and you will learn just how little you can exist on.
+Babies are hard work, and you will learn just what little you can exist on.

-A full, uninterrupted nights’ sleep will be a thing of the past.
-It would be best if you traded power naps with your partner in between feedings.
+A full, uninterrupted night’s sleep will be a thing of the past.
+It would be best to trade power naps with your partner between feedings.

 You will eat the bare minimum, sometimes just surviving on coffee and energy drinks.
 For the first few months, it’s like an unhealthy marathon, but eventually, it gets better.